 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the doctor or dentist in charge that you are taking this medicine.
 Serious side effects can occur if your doctor or dentist gives you certain medicines without knowing that you have been taking tramadol.

-If you think you or someone else may have taken an overdose of tramadol, get emergency help at once.
+If you think you or someone else may have taken an overdose of this medicine, get emergency help at once.
+Your doctor may also give naloxone and other medicines to treat an overdose.
 Signs of an overdose include: seizures, difficult or trouble breathing, irregular, fast or slow, or shallow breathing, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, or trouble breathing.

 Using too much of this medicine may cause infertility (unable to have children).
 Talk with your doctor before using this medicine if you plan to have children.